All Products

 count

-Total number of consumers for the queue.
+The total number of consumers for a queue.

 {tenant_userid,instanceId,vHost,queueName}